Larryun/dns-mdns-simulation/README.md

 of DNS and multicast DNS (mDNS) in a local network.

 # Get Started
-Create a virtual environment and clone this repo
+Clone and install dependancy in a virtual environment
 ```shell
 git clone https://github.com/Larryun/dns-mdns-simulation
 pip install -r requirements.txt